tock/tock/doc/reference/trd-appid.md

 }
 ```

-**These are not intended to be final or prescriptive.
-They are merely
-some examples of what kind of information we might put here.
-Among
-other things, the exact format of the data blocks needs to be more
-precise. -pal**

-The `Padding` value has a variable length.
-It has a 32-bit field
-specifying its total length.
-This credentials type is used to
+The `Padding` type has a variable length.
+This credentials type is
-reserve space for future credentials or pad their placement.
+used to reserve space for future credentials or pad their placement.

-The `CleartextID` value has a data length of 8 bytes.
+The `CleartextID` type has a data length of 8 bytes.
 It contains a
 64-bit number in big-endian format representing an application
 identifier.

-The `Rsa3072Key` value has a data of length of 768 bytes.
+The `Rsa3072Key` type has a data of length of 768 bytes.
 It contains
 a public 3072-bit RSA key (384 bytes), followed by a 384-byte
 ciphertext block, consisting of the SHA512 hash of the application
 binary in this process binary, signed by the private key of the public
 key in the TLV.

-The `Rsa4096Key` value has a data of length of 1024 bytes.
+The `Rsa4096Key` type has a data of length of 1024 bytes.
 It contains
 a public 4096-bit RSA key (512 bytes), followed by a 512-byte
 ciphertext block, consisting of the SHA512 hash of the application
 binary in this process binary, encrypted by the private key of the
 public key in the TLV.

-The `Rsa3072KeyWithID` value has a data of length of 768 bytes.
+The `Rsa3072KeyWithID` type has a data of length of 768 bytes.
 It
 contains a public 3072-bit RSA key (384 bytes), followed by a 384-byte
 ciphertext block, consisting of the SHA512 hash of the application
-binary in this process binary followed by a 32-bit application ID,
+binary in this process binary followed by a 32-bit application ID and
-encrypted by the private key of the public key in the TLV.
+padded with zeroes, encrypted by the private key of the public key in
+the TLV.

-The `Rsa4096KeyWithID` value has a data of length of 1024 bytes.
+The `Rsa4096KeyWithID` type has a data of length of 1024 bytes.
 It
 contains a public 4096-bit RSA key (512 bytes), followed by a 512-byte
 ciphertext block, consisting of the SHA512 hash of the application
-binary in this process binary followed by a 32-bit application ID,
+binary in this process binary followed by a 32-bit application ID and
-encrypted by the private key of the public key in the TLV.
+padded with zeroes, encrypted by the private key of the public key in
+the TLV.

-`TbfFooterV2Credentials` headers follow the compiled app binary in a
+`TbfFooterV2Credentials` type follow the compiled app binary in a
 TBF object.
 If a `TbfFooterV2Credentials` footer includes a
 cryptographic hash, signature, or other value to check the integrity
 of a process binary, the computation of this value MUST include the
 complete TBF Header and the compiled app binary.

-Integrity values MUST be computed over the TBF Header and compiled app
+Integrity values MUST be computed over the TBF Header and compiled
+application binary, i.e., from the start of the TBF object until
-binary.
-Computing an integrity value in a Credentials Footer MUST NOT
+`binary_end_offset`.
+Computing an integrity value in a Credentials
-include the contents of Credentials Footers.
-If future extensions to
+Footer MUST NOT include the contents of Footers.
+If new metadata associated
-the Tock Binary Format add new footers which should be included in
-integrity computations, it is RECOMMENDED that these footers are
-always placed before Credentials Footers.
+with an application binary needs to be covered by integrity, it MUST
+be a Header.
+If new metadata associated with an application binary needs to
+not be covered by integrity, it MUST be a Foorter.

 5 `Verifier` trait
 ===============================